 The Foreigner’s Office (Ausländerbehörde) coordinates with the local branch of the Labor Office (Bundesagentur für Arbeit) to determine whether or not the permission to work is granted.
 Permission to work may be granted for a particular job only, not employment in general.

-From September 1, 2011 German residence permits are no longer put in passports in the form of a “sticker”.
-According to the Bundesamt für Migration und Flüchtlinge these adhesive labels “will be replaced by an electronic residence permit (eAT) in credit card format.”
+Starting on September 1, 2011 German residence permits were no longer put in passports in the form of a “sticker”.
+According to the Bundesamt für Migration und Flüchtlinge these adhesive labels have been replaced by an electronic residence permit (eAT) in credit card format.

 The new cards have a chip on it that includes biometric features – a photograph and two fingerprints - as well as other information.
 A photograph is displayed on the card as well.
 The additional information on the chip can be used as an electronic identity document as well as a qualified electronic signature.